Daniel-Wittgenstein/inchiostro-dev/docs-v0.0.2-work-in-progress/docs-source.md

 ## Where You Change the Appearance of Your Game

-**css/author/style.css** directory: Contains some unimportant CSS.
+**css/author/style.css** directory: Contains some not so important CSS.
 You can change this at will and add new stuff.

 ## Other Stuff